ABOUT THE STUDIO

 Our story, space, kilns, property.

-Nestled in the woods of Truro, this newly built ceramic studio offers an inspiring environment for makers of all levels.
+Nestled in the woods of Truro, this female owned, newly built ceramic studio offers an inspiring environment for makers of all levels.

 We offer spacious storage areas for students to keep their work in progress.
 Tools are organized and accessible for communal use.